Model approved accounts

 Dashboard review completed

-A B2B ecommerce platform for wholesalers should start from approved trade accounts, private product ranges and supplier workflow control.
-The platform should prove how known buyers access the right products, prices and order history while supplier teams keep control of review and exceptions.
+The platform must deliver how known buyers access the right products, prices and order history while supplier teams keep control of review and exceptions.

 Check customer users, private product access and permissions before comparing storefront features.